sa-ne/openshift4-vmware-upi/README.md

 ## Deploying Sealed Secrets Controller

-Many post installation tasks can be handled by Argo CD, Red Hat Advanced Cluster Manager (RHACM) or similar tools.
+Many post installation tasks can be handled by Argo CD, Red Hat Advanced Cluster Management (RHACM) or similar tools.
 When using a GitOps approach for declarative management, sensitive information like Secrets need to be protected.
 A vault is commonly used in this scenario, but using Sealed Secrets is an alternative approach that allows sensitive information to be encrypted and stored directly in git.

 ### sealed-secrets Role